agentultra/postgresql-replicant/README.md

 in your `postgres.conf` file:

     wal_level = logical

-There is a known issue in the experimental release where the `wal_sender` process, if it has a timeout set, will time out a replicant client.
-This will be fixed in a future release.
-Unless you're trying to fix it, you can turn it off by setting:

-    wal_sender_timeout = 0

 Then restart your server, log in as `postgres` or another super user and check: